Homeowner chases burglar, sprays him with bear mace

 “They didn't say much to me, they pulled guns on him and searched him and put him in handcuffs and he went in the ambulance,” the homeowner said.

-“I was still in my underwear when police were out there with gun point and I was like oh my god I need to go get dressed,” the homeowner said.
+“I was still in my underwear when police were out there with guns pointed and I was like oh my god I need to go get dressed,” the homeowner said.

 Police advise to defend yourself if necessary, but never chase after a criminal because you don't know what they're capable of.